What Is an AI SOP Generator? How It Creates SOPs

 - Review and edit: human validation ensures accuracy

 Best for physical processes where actions, tool use, and machine states need to be documented.
+This is the core of video SOP software like SOPX.

 Text-based AI SOP generators